johnoch/cabbage/Builds/Linux/README.txt

 that the compiler can find the Csound header files or pass the path in argument of buildCabbage (see below).

+If you are having problems viewing fonts you should get the following package:

+sudo apt-get install msttcorefonts

 Compile
 =======